labmlai/annotated_deep_learning_paper_implementations/readme.md

 #### [🧪 labml.ai/labml](https://github.com/labmlai/labml)

-This is a library that let's you onitor deep learning model training and hardware usage from your mobile phone.
+This is a library that let's you monitor deep learning model training and hardware usage from your mobile phone.
 It also comes with a bunch of other tools to help write deep learning code efficiently.